-Campus Emergency Management Training
+Campus Emergency Training

-The goal of emergency management training is to ensure employees and students can respond effectively in emergency situations by providing information about emergency procedures, notification procedures, and protective action regarding potential hazards on campus.
-Training is conducted annually.
-Training topics may include but are not limited to: Incident Command System courses 100, 200, 300, 400, 700, and 800; mass shelter operations; fire suppression safety; non-violent physical crisis intervention techniques, Stryker chair training; mobile radio and communication procedures; search and rescue techniques; first aid/CPR/AED; and emergency procedures.
+The goal of emergency management training is to present students and employees with general information about emergency procedures, notification procedures and protective action regarding potential hazards on campus.
+The training is conducted annually.
+The yearly training topics may include but are not limited to: Incident Command System courses 100, 200, 300, 400, 700, and 800; mass shelter operations; fire suppression safety; non-violent physical crisis intervention techniques, Stryker chair training; mobile radio and communication procedures; search and rescue techniques; first aid/CPR/AED; and emergency procedures.